 Main Subheading

 Interfaces, on the other hand, define a contract that classes must adhere to.
 An interface consists solely of abstract method declarations (as of Java 8, interfaces can also contain default and static methods with implementation).
 A class that implements an interface must provide implementations for all methods declared in the interface.
-Unlike abstract classes, interfaces do not provide any implementation details or state.
+In real terms, unlike abstract classes, interfaces do not provide any implementation details or state.
 They define a set of methods that a class must support, ensuring that different classes can interact with each other in a consistent manner.
 Interfaces establish a "can-do" relationship, indicating that a class possesses certain capabilities.

 Comprehensive Overview